ChristophKirst/ClearMapUnstable/docs/imageanalysis.rst

 ClearMap Image Analysis Tools
 =============================

-Here we introduce the usage of the main image processing steps with examples.
+Here we introduce the main image processing steps for the detection of nuclear-located signal with examples.

-We use a small test data set here to illustrate some of the image processing functions in ClearMap.
-The data is from iDISCO+ cleared mouse brain stained for c-fos,
+The data is a small region isolated from an iDISCO+ cleared mouse brain immunostained against c-fos.
+This small stack is included in the ClearMap package in the Test/Data/ImageAnalysis/ folder:

     >>> import os
     >>> import ClearMap.IO as io